MaudBoucherit/cookie_cutter/README.md

 On a bash shell:
   - Change the current working directory to the place where you want to store the local version of your project.
-  - Run the command: `bash cookiecutter.sh`.
+  - Run the command: `bash cookiecutter.sh`

 The console will ask you several information about you and your project:
   - your full name,